aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_0/AspNetCoreWebApp/template/src/BlueprintBaseName.1/Readme.md

 ## Here are some steps to follow to get started from the command line:

-Once you have edited your template and code you can use the following command lines to deploy your application from the command line (these examples assume the project name is *BlueprintBaseName*):
+Once you have edited your template and code you can use the following command lines to deploy your application from the command line (these examples assume the project name is *BlueprintBaseName.1*):

 Restore dependencies
 ```
-    cd "BlueprintBaseName"
+    cd "BlueprintBaseName.1"
     dotnet restore
 ```

 Execute unit tests
 ```
-    cd "BlueprintBaseName/test/BlueprintBaseName.Tests"
+    cd "BlueprintBaseName/test/BlueprintBaseName.1.Tests"
     dotnet test
 ```

 Deploy application
 ```
-    cd "BlueprintBaseName/src/BlueprintBaseName"
+    cd "BlueprintBaseName.1/src/BlueprintBaseName.1"
     dotnet lambda deploy-serverless
 ```